vertigis/workflow-activities-maximo/README.md

 ### `npm start`

 Runs the project in development mode.
 Your activity pack will be available at [http://localhost:5000/main.js](http://localhost:5000/main.js).
 The HTTPS certificate of the development server is a self-signed certificate that web browsers will warn about.
 To work around this open [`https://localhost:5000/main.js`](https://localhost:5000/main.js) in a web browser and allow the invalid certificate as an exception.
-For creating a locally-trusted HTTPS certificate see the [Configuring a HTTPS Certificate](https://developers.geocortex.com/docs/workflow/sdk-web-overview/#configuring-a-https-certificate) section on the [Geocortex Developer Center](https://developers.geocortex.com/docs/workflow/overview/).
+For creating a locally-trusted HTTPS certificate see the [Configuring a HTTPS Certificate](https://developers.geocortex.com/docs/workflow/sdk-web-overview/#configuring-a-https-certificate) section on the [VertiGIS Studio Developer Center](https://developers.geocortex.com/docs/workflow/overview/).

 ### `npm run lint`